ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d2 - Alternatives to Heroku.md

     - still in Beta, at the moment, it requires to signup for an invitation code (update may23: not in Beta anymore).
     - build process takes some time (5-8min)
     - can not add collaborators (ex. to see error logs)
+    - invoking external apis from backend may be problematic in the free plan (in premium plan you can choose region)
 - fly.io
   - pros:
     - reliable